 TCE was a common solvent used by the US Army on the former Fort Ord.
-In 2013, TCE (below the MCL or standard) was detected in District's supply Well No. 29, and 31, and also in the Intermediate and Sand Tanks (Well 30 did not operate in 2013).
-With the interconnection of the two water systems, the Intermediate and Sand Tanks may supply drinking water to Central Marina and Ord Community distribution systems.
+In 2013, TCE (below the MCL or standard) was detected in District's supply Well No. 29 and 31 (Well 30 did not operate in 2013).

-The Army operates a network of shallow groundwater monitoring wells to track progress in its ongoing cleanup of the TCE contamination plume from the now-closed land-fill and fire drill area.
+The Army operates a network of shallow groundwater monitoring wells to track progress in its ongoing cleanup of the TCE contamination plume from the now-closed landfill and fire drill area.
 The Army groundwater monitoring wells do not supply drinking water to District customers.
 TCE was detected in a majority of the Army's groundwater monitoring wells.
-In addition to quarterly monitoring of the Army's groundwater monitoring wells, the District's supply Wells No. 29, 30 and 31 are also monitored quarterly (Well 30 excepted in 2013 as it did not operate).
+In addition to quarterly monitoring of the Army's groundwater monitoring wells the District's supply Wells No. 29, 30 and 31 are also monitored quarterly (Well 30 excepted in 2013 as it did not operate).